-Answer: GST is levied on all types of supplies which are – (i) made for a consideration and (ii) are for the purpose of furtherance of business.
+Answer: GST is levied on all types of supplies which are — (i) made for a consideration and (ii) are in the course or furtherance of business.
 There are some exceptions when these conditions are not met, yet supply is considered to have been made, for example, interstate stock transfer of goods even without consideration or importation of services even if not in the furtherance of business.

 Answer: GST is a dual levy to be simultaneously levied by both Centre and State.
-On every supply within a State/ Union Territory without legislature (intra-State supply), GST levied will have two components – Central Tax and State Tax/ Union Territory Tax popularly called CGST and SGST/UTGST.
+On every supply within a State (intra-State supply), GST levied will have two components – Central Tax and State Tax popularly called CGST and SGST/UTGST.
 On every supply across States (inter-State), Integrated Tax popularly called IGST will be levied.
 The rate of CGST and SGST/UTGST would be equal.
-IGST would be levied at a rate equal to the sum total of CGST and SGST/UTGST.
+IGST would be levied at a rate equal to the sum of CGST and SGST/UTGST.

 Answer: No, a registered person will have to approach only one tax authority for all practical purposes.
-Each registered person would have one tax administration office, either of the Center or of the State.
+Each registered-person would have one tax administration office, either of the Centre or of the State.
 Legal provisions (called cross-empowerment) have been made to ensure that one officer can discharge all functions under CGST, SGST and IGST Act.
 The registered person would be informed of the tax administration concerned with him.
-A single registration is granted for the purposes of CGST, SGST/UTGST and IGST.
+A common registration is granted for the purposes of CGST, SGST/UTGST and IGST.

 Answer: GST is generally paid by the supplier, i.e. the one who makes the supply after collecting it from the recipient.
 The supplier collects GST from the recipient of the supply as part of the consideration.
 However, in a few exceptional cases, the recipient, would be liable to pay GST to the Government on reverse charge basis.

 Answer: A person having business which has aggregate turnover of more than Rs.
 20 lakhs calculated for a given PAN across the country would need to register under GST.
-There are some exceptions to this rule as mentioned in section 24 of the CGST Act, 2017.
+There are some exceptions to this rule as mentioned in section 24 of the GST Act.
 Aggregate turnover is defined in section 2(6) of the said Act.

 Answer: You should apply for registration at the earliest on the GST common portal and obtain application reference number (ARN).
 You need not disrupt your business and may continue to make supplies on invoices without GSTIN.
-The application for registration must be made within 30 days of the turnover crossing Rs.20 lakhs or attracting any of the conditions mentioned in section 24 of the CGST Act, 2017.
-After registration, you can issue revised invoices as permitted under section 31(3)(a) of the said Act.
+The application for registration must be made within 30 days of the turnover crossing Rs.
+20 lakhs or attracting any of the conditions mentioned in section 24.
+After registration, you can issue revised in-voices as permitted under section 31(3)(a) of the GST Act.
 These supplies should be shown in the return and taxes paid on them.

 Answer: No. A person dealing with only exempted supplies is not liable to registration irrespective of his turnover.
-Section 23(1)(a) of the CGST Act, 2017 refers.
+Section 23(1)(a) of the GST Act refers.